 The Effect of Black Death on Art and Artists in the Medieval Period

-When the plague struck, Europe was emerging from the "dark ages" trying to put unpleasant memories behind it and move on to a more enlightened era.
+When the plague first began it's rampage across the land, Europe was emerging from the "dark ages" trying to put unpleasant memories behind it and move on to a more enlightened era.
 Barbarians no longer ran rough shod, putting entire villages to the torch and slaughtering the local peasants.
 Without the constant fear of invasion, art and architecture found fertile ground to grow.
 Medieval painters were not simply anonymous lowly craftsmen, but well respected professionals.
-They were held in high esteem and often interacted with clergy and wealthy patrons.
-The arrival of Black death harkened in a new darker era of painting.
+They were held in high esteem and often interacted with princes and popes.
+The arrival of plague harkened in a new darker era of painting.
 Paintings were overflowing with tortured souls, death, dying, fire and brimstone.

 What was the Plague?